How to Create a Copyright Page for your Book in 1 Hour: Structure & Templates.

 The familiar sentence “All Rights Reserved” is found here.
 You have a statement asking the readers to respect the writer’s book and rights.
 Here are examples of the notice to give you a better idea.

 All rights reserved.
-No part of this book may be reproduced or used in any manner without the copyright owner’s written permission except for the use of quotations in a book review.
+No part of this book may be reproduced or used in any manner without the copyright owner’s written permission except for the use of brief quotations in a book review.

 3. Type of Edition